cardano-scaling/hydra/docs/docs/tutorial/index.md

   > utxo.json
 ```

-Then, just like on the Cardano layer one, we can construct a transaction via the
-`cardano-cli` that spends this UTxO and send it to an address.
-If you have not
-yet, enquire the address of your partner to send something to (here
-`credentials/bob-funds.addr` which `alice` would not have automatically):
+Next, similar to the Cardano layer 1, build a transaction using the `cardano-cli` that spends this UTXO and sends it to an address.
+If you haven't done so already, obtain the address of your partner to send the funds to (in this case, `credentials/bob-funds.addr`, which `alice` would not have automatically).

 ```shell
 LOVELACE=1000000